Linutronix/elbe/docs/article-quickstart.rst

 Steps necessary
 ===============

-1. install Debian 10 (buster) or later on your Host.
+1. install Debian 12 (bookworm) or later on your Host.
 The latest version of elbe should be compatible with this system.

 2. install ELBE on Host Linux